 - The physician performing the procedure obtains the patient's consent.

-- The individual responsible for administering the anesthesia obtains the patient, or legal surrogates, consent for the anesthetic, discussing possible complications and alternatives of administering anesthesia, and the patient or legal surrogates’ recount of what he or she has been told, including acknowledgement that their questions, if any, were answered.
+- The individual responsible for administering the anesthesia obtains the patient’s, or legal surrogate’s, consent for the anesthetic, discussing possible complications and alternatives of administering anesthesia, and the patient’s or legal surrogate’s recount of what he or she has been told, including an acknowledgment that their questions, if any, were answered.

-- The use of a written consent form for the procedure and for the anesthetic including the patient's signature indicating he or she understands the discussion and accepts the risks outlined is recommended.
+- The use of a written consent form for the procedure and for the anesthetic, including a timed and dated patient signature indicating he or she understands the discussion and accepts the risks outlined is recommended.
 Physicians and anesthesia providers also should sign the form and document the consent discussion in the medical record.

 - Pre-op Process includes:

-- Site marking by the surgeon while the patient is fully alert including the patient in the process.
+- Site marking by the surgeon while the patient is fully alert, and participates in the process.

-- Uniform pre-op patient education is provided for specific procedures.
+- Uniform pre-op patient education is provided and documented for specific procedures.

 - Intra-op Process includes: